 Bottom-Line: If you are ‘hoofing it’ to your campsite on foot, a lightweight yet durable set of shepherd’s hooks might be your best option.

 Best for Car Camping

-These heavy duty nail stakes are an excellent option for anyone driving into a campsite.
-The nail-shaped stakes drive past hard-packed ground, stones, and other obstructions.
+These provide an excellent heavy duty option for anyone driving into a campsite.
+The nail-shaped spikes drive past hard-packed ground, stones, and other obstructions.
 The plated steel base can handle quite a bit of abuse.
-At 10-inches in length, they promise plenty of holding power.
+At 10-inches in length, they promise plenty of good holding power.

-Each stake weighs roughly 1.6 ounces.
+Each weighs roughly 1.6 ounces.
 So, you can see why we don’t recommend them for backpacking.
-Still, their priced affordably and built to last.
-If you’re frequently driving into your campsites, you can’t go wrong with a set of Coleman tent stakes.
+Still, they are priced affordably and built to last.
+If you’re frequently driving into your campsites, you can’t go wrong with a set of Colemans.
 They offer plenty of holding power in both soft and hard conditions.

 - Nail stakes are excellent for rocky, hard-packed ground

 - Plated steel construction

 - Too big for backpacking